4cecoder/wssocks/README.md

 ```
 Then it will generate a random connection key.
 You can also specific a customized connection key via flag `--auth_key`.

-At client side, connect to wssocks server via the connection key:
+On the client side, connect to wssocks server via the connection key:
 ```bash
 wssocks client --remote ws://example.com:1088 --key YOUR_CONNECTION_KEY
 ```